SergiusTheBest/kmtest/README.md

 #include <kmtest/kmtest.h>
 ```

-Now you can start writing tests.
+## Main function

-*Note: `DriverEntry` is automatically created by the library, so you don't need to write it.*
+`DriverEntry` or `main` is automatically created by the library, so you don't need to write it.

+A driver object and a registry path can be accessed via `kmtest::g_driverObject` and `kmtest::g_registryPath`.

 ## Writing tests
 You can write tests cases in 2 styles: